mhyllander/rpi_panasonic_inverter_rc/docs/Analysis.md

 ### Conversion steps

-1. Read bytes from the LIRC device. (raw bytes)
+1. Read bytes from the LIRC device. (raw []byte)
 1. Convert to unsigned 32-bit integers in LittelEndian mode.
-(LIRC Mode2 data)
+(LIRC Mode2 []uint)
 1. Clean up the Mode2 data by rounding pulses and spaces to the expected values, using the known Panasonic Inverter remote control IR protocol.
-(Clean LIRC Mode2 data)
+(Clean LIRC Mode2 []uint)
 1. Parse the clean LIRC Mode2 data to a Panasonic message, consisting of two frames of bits.
-(Message)
+(Message with two Frames)
 1. Verify the checksum.
 1. Extract the known fields from the second frame of the message to a configuration struct.
 (RcConfig)